 The Peut-Porter Platform: Crafting Narratives.
 Designing Bodies.

 Peut-Porter works on self initiated research projects as well as collaborations and commissions.
-If you are interested in working with us, we would love to hear from you.

 Our work results in: